1chooo/os-101/materials/10-virtual-memory/README.md

 ### Virtual-address Space

-- Usually design logical address space for stack to start at Max logical address and grow “down” while heap grows “up”
+- Usually design logical address space for stack to start at Max logical address and grow "down" while heap grows "up"
   - Maximizes address space use
   - Unused address space between the two is hole
     - No physical memory needed until heap or stack grows to a given new page
-- Enables sparse address spaces with holes left for growth, dynamically linked libraries, etc.
+- Enables **sparse address spaces** with holes left for growth, dynamically linked libraries, etc.
 - System libraries shared via mapping into virtual address space
 - Shared memory by mapping pages read-write into virtual address space
 - Pages can be shared during `fork()`, speeding process creation